 Sunday October 11: Departure

 A late check out is available for passengers departing on flights leaving later tonight.
-Geoff will be happy to advise on optional activities during the day including an excursion to Peterhof with a local guide.
+Matthew will be happy to advise on optional activities during the day including an excursion to Peterhof with a local guide.
 Overnight St Petersburg (B)

 Unless otherwise stated in the itinerary, our tours include the following: